webplatform/docs/lining_figures/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=lining figures
 |Definition=Characters, typically numerals, of a consistent height that all share the same baseline and cap line, resulting in a consistently sized line.
-Contrast with <i>non-lining figures</i>, which are numerals typeset with varying heights, some extending above the cap line or below the baseline.
+Contrast with non-lining figures, which are numerals typeset with varying heights, some extending above the cap line or below the baseline.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}